Psychodynamics and cyclic intervention

 Denial

-The defence of denial readily leads to a vicious cycle.
+The defence of denial readily forms a vicious cycle.

 | Defence: More denial |